material-motion/material-motion/specifications/expressions.md

 # Motion expression

-A **motion expression** is functional syntactic sugar for the creation and configuration of Plans.
+A **motion expression** is functional syntactic sugar for the creation and configuration of plans.

 Through the following examples we will explore the essential aspects of a motion expression: